-> Outcomes from this research will provide information on;
+Expected outcomes from this research will provide information on;

-- contemporary mapping of yarra gum and Strzelecki gum across Victoria, creating an accurate distribution map of these two species for the first time.
+Contemporary mapping of yarra gum and Strzelecki gum across Victoria, creating an accurate distribution map of these two species for the first time.
 This map will also inform future management of species by providing information about habitat preferences and potential areas for successful revegetation,

-- genetic profiles of yarra gum and Strzelecki gum which can be used to conduct genetic analysis of the species to improve our understanding of population structure, genetic diversity, gene flow across the landscape, which will improve our management of these rare and threatened species, and
+Genetic profiles of yarra gum and Strzelecki gum which can be used to conduct genetic analysis of the species to improve our understanding of population structure, genetic diversity, gene flow across the landscape, which will improve our management of these rare and threatened species, and

-- provide information about the genetic makeup of nursery seed stock to test if our revegetation efforts are enhancing or degrading genetic diversity of these species.
+Provide information about the genetic makeup of nursery seed stock to test if our revegetation efforts are enhancing or degrading genetic diversity of these species.